 Your eligibility depends on your individual circumstances.
 When it comes to your application, we factor in both your personal income and rental income to assess your affordability, so we can help you find the right mortgage for you.

-To apply for a Buy-to-Let mortgage with us, you’ll need to meet our criteria.
+To apply for a mortgage with us, you’ll need to meet our Buy-to-Let lending criteria.
 A few things to look out for are:

 You have a total earned income of at least £20,000 per annum.